Español

 Treatment often continues until the cancer starts growing again or until side effects become unacceptable.
 If this happens, other drugs might be tried.
 The types of drugs used for stage IV breast cancer depend on the hormone receptor status, the HER2 status of the cancer, and sometimes gene mutations that might be found.

 Women with hormone (estrogen or progesterone) receptor-positive cancers are sometimes treated first with hormone therapy (tamoxifen or an aromatase inhibitor).
-This may be combined with a targeted drug such as a CDK4/6 inhibitor, everolimus, or a PI3K inhibitor.
+This may be combined with a targeted drug such as a CDK4/6 inhibitor.

 Women who haven’t yet gone through menopause are often treated with tamoxifen or with medicines that keep the ovaries from making hormones along with other drugs.